Drywall Cost Calculator (USA)

 Drywall Installation Cost Guide (USA 2026): How to Estimate Like a Pro

-Material prices fluctuate, and labor rates vary wildly between states.
+Material prices fluctuate, and labor rates vary wildly across the USA.
 To help you stay on budget, we have developed the Drywall Installation Cost Calculator (USA) above.

 But getting an accurate quote requires more than just entering numbers; you need to understand the math and the hidden costs.
 Here is your complete guide to estimating drywall installation for your project.

 Why Drywall Estimating is Tricky

-Drywall installation involves two distinct phases: Hanging (physically putting the boards on the studs) and Finishing (taping, mudding, and sanding).
+Drywall installation involves two distinct phases: Hanging (physically putting boards on the studs) and Finishing (taping, mudding, and sanding).

-• Common Mistake: Many homeowners calculate the square footage but forget that ceilings often need drywall too, which adds 15-20% to the area.
+Common Mistake: Many homeowners calculate the square footage of the walls but forget that ceilings often need drywall too, which can add 15-20% to the total area.
+Our Solution: Our calculator includes a simple “Include Ceiling” checkbox to catch this common oversight instantly.

-How to Use Our Drywall Cost Calculator
+How to Use Our Updated Drywall Cost Calculator

-1. Measure Room Dimensions: Input the Length and Width of the room, and the Ceiling Height.
+- Measure Room Dimensions: Input the Length and Width of the room, and the Ceiling Height.

-• Material: ~$0.50 / sq ft (includes boards, screws, mud).
+- Material: ~$0.50 / sq ft (includes boards, screws, mud).

-• Labor: ~$2.00 / sq ft (standard hanging and finish).
+- Labor: ~$2.00 / sq ft (standard hanging and finish).

 Understanding Drywall Costs: The Breakdown